Farnham Common Lease Extension - Free Consultation

 Increase your lease and increase your Farnham Common property value

-It is generally considered that a property with in excess of 100 years remaining is worth approximately the same as a freehold.
-Where an further 90 years added to any lease with more than 30 years remaining, the property will be equivalent in value to a freehold for many years in the future.
+It is generally considered that a residential leasehold with more than 100 years remaining is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 30 years unexpired, the premises will be worth the same as a freehold for many years ahead.

 Lender Requirement